aws/porting-assistant-dotnet-client/README.md

 /* For exporting the assessment results into a file */ var reportExporter = portingAssistantBuilder.GetReportExporter();

-var settings = new AnalyzerConfiguration();
+var analyzerSettings = new AnalyzerSettings();

 /* Analyze the solution */
-var analyzeResults = await portingAssistantHandler.AnalyzeSolutionAsync(solutionPath, settings);
+var analyzeResults = await portingAssistantHandler.AnalyzeSolutionAsync(solutionPath, analyzerSettings);

 /* Generate JSON output */
 if (analyzeResults.IsCompletedSuccessfully)